naveedishaque/cohort_sv/README.md

 This will create a PDF of 3 pages, describing genes that are (i) hit directly, (ii) close to a gene, i.e defined by the `sv_close` parameter in `process_SV_for_circos.pl`, and (iii) to the nearest gene.

+## Known isues

 **If you have problems with circos reporting `Error: nrow of "region1" and "region2" differ.` then you will need to remove entries that are not on the usual autosomes**

+I find that the gene SGCD offten occurs to be recurrent, but this might be a false positive.

 ## Versioning